 As Chief Information Officer/Chief Technology Officer, André Mendes oversees all aspects of the information technology and infrastructure support services for U.S. international media.
 In 2015, Mendes served as Interim CEO and Director of the BBG.

-Prior to assuming this role, Mendes served as Director of Global Operations, managing, supervising and directing the IBB Chief of Staff, the Office of Technology, Services and Innovation (TSI) and serves as program administrator for the grants made to the BBG-sponsored grantees.
+Prior to assuming these roles, Mendes served as Director of Global Operations, managing, supervising and directing the IBB Chief of Staff, the Office of Technology, Services and Innovation (TSI) and serves as program administrator for the grants made to the BBG-sponsored grantees.

 André has received numerous industry awards for his work, including one of the 2008 MIT Awards for IT Innovation.